rjferguson21/big-bang/docs/developer/scripts/README.md

 > NOTE: This script does not does not install Flux or deploy BigBang.
 You must handle those deployments after your k3d dev cluster is ready.

+The instance will automatically terminate in the middle of the night at 08:00 UTC.

 ## Install and Configure Dependencies

 1. Install aws cli